 The programme, Gandhi Nivas, which is now partially funded by ACC, provides emergency housing and counselling to men who have been issued with a Police Safety Order (PSO) following an act of family harm.
 Participating agencies describe the initiative as innovative and groundbreaking.

-It was orinally established for South Asian referrals but since starting in 2014 it has seen over 2500 referrals, most of whom are Māori and Pacific.
+It was originally established for South Asian referrals but since starting in 2014 it has seen over 2500 referrals, most of whom are Māori and Pacific.

 When a man is issued with a PSO, he must leave the family home for a set period of time.
 It’s at this point that some men are taken by Police to one of three Gandhi Nivas homes in Ōtāhuhu, Te Atatū and Papakura.
 This immediately decreases the likelihood of further family harm, increases safety for the family, and provides the offender with an opportunity to begin the process of behavioural change.

-Police Deputy Commissioner, Wallace Haumaha, said “This research demonstrates that by providing immediate support alongside early intervention for the perpetrator, victim and whānau, we can address the complexity of family harm,” he said.
+Police Deputy Commissioner, Wallace Haumaha, said: “This research demonstrates that by providing immediate support alongside early intervention for the perpetrator, victim and whānau, we can address the complexity of family harm.”

 ACC’s Chief Customer Officer, Emma Powell, says the elimination of family and sexual violence is a key focus of ACC’s investment in injury prevention programmes in New Zealand.